Executive Committee

 OFFICERS

-Brandon Woolf is NASACT's first vice president.
+Brandon Woolf is NASACT's president.
 He was appointed state controller of Idaho in 2012 to fill the remainder of the term of his predecessor and elected to full terms in 2014 and 2018.
 He serves on the Idaho Board of Land Commissioners and is secretary of the Idaho Board of Examiners.
 He is a graduate of Utah State University with a bachelor of arts in political science and earned a master of business administration from Boise State University.
-He is a past president of NASC.
+He is a past president of the National Association of State Controllers.

-Steve McCoy is NASACT's second vice president.
+Steve McCoy is NASACT's first vice president.
 He is currently serving as interim state treasurer of Georgia.
 He has extensive private sector experience in public finance and investments, including managing an SEC registered investment advisory firm and as an investment banker.
 McCoy earned a B.B.A. in finance from the University of Georgia and an M.B.A. from Georgia State University.

-Stacy Neal is NASACT's treasurer.
+Stacy Neal is NASACT's secretary.
 She is director of accounting for the Missouri Office of Administration.
 She has extensive experience working with elected officials and members of the general assembly.
 She graduated magna cum laude from Missouri State University with a B.S. in accounting and is a certified public accountant.
 She is a past president of the National Association of State Comptrollers.

 AUDITOR REPRESENTATIVES